nunit/docs/README.md

 Fancy using GitHub Codespaces for your work on these docs?
 You can!

-* Open the branch you want to work on in GitHub CodeSpaces
+* Open the branch you want to work on in GitHub Codespaces
 * The tooling, VS code extensions, etc. that we use will immediately be available to you.
 * To build, from the in-browser terminal window, run `cd docs` (yes, docs/docs) and run `docfx build`.
 This will create the `_site` folder.
 * To serve within GitHub Codespaces, from the in-browser terminal window, ensure you're in the `docs` directory and run `docfx serve _site -n "*"`.
 This will forward port 8080 to GitHub Codespaces for you to consume.